Advertisement

 Pan's Labyrinth - A Spanish film, this was listed as the best film of 2006 by most critics, and has a 100% Rotten Tomato rating with top critics, which is rare.
 It's a fantasy, not overly intelligent (which keeps it accessible to everyone) but is very atmospheric, engaging, mixes two stories together and feeds your imagination.

-Let the Right One In - A foreign film, it's a very unique twist on a vampire story, if you liked Twilight then go away (and die ), you won't like this.
+Let the Right One In - A foreign film, it's a very unique twist on a vampire story, if you liked Twilight then go away (and die :P), you won't like this.
 Has a 97% Rotten Tomato rating.

 Ink - Great metaphors throughout, it's like a dual-reality adult fairy tail type movie, stylish, emotional, fantasy/sci-fi.